Get Involved and Go Green

 Green Your Life

 Climate change is a global problem, one that will require action and solutions from every level of government, from our institutions and the private sector, and from individuals like you.
 It can be challenging to know where to start and how to make a difference; our Green Living Guide can help you get started.

 Become a Sustainability Intern

-Sustainability Interns serve a critical role in the Office of Sustainability by working with students across campus to expand sustainability awareness and increase engagement.
-The part-time, paid interns connect students with institutional sustainability initiatives, create connections with the Office of Sustainability, and inspire personal behavior change in the AU community.
-Students work 8-12 hours per week in the Office of Sustainability, including a mandatory weekly team meeting.
+Sustainability Interns serve a critical role in the Office of Sustainability by connecting with members of the AU community to expand sustainability awareness, increase engagement, and inspire personal behavior change.
+Interns are paid undergraduate students who work 8-12 hours per week in the Office of Sustainability, including a weekly team meeting.
 Tasks include event planning and outreach, in addition to general office work as needed.

 Students receive training in sustainability topics such as green buildings, zero waste, carbon neutrality, and energy efficiency, as well as strategies for developing outreach campaigns and engaging peers effectively.